h2oai/haic-tutorials/README.md

 ```
 ### Setup your connection

-Update the `h2o_ai_cloud.py` file with the connection parameters for your H2O AI Cloud environemnt:
+Update the `h2o_ai_cloud.py` file with the connection parameters for your H2O AI Cloud environment:

-1. Login to your H2O AI Cloud environment
+1. Log in to your H2O AI Cloud environment
 1. Click your username or avatar in the H2O AI Cloud navigation bar
 1. Navigate to `CLI & API Access`
 1. Use the variables from the `Accessing H2O AI Cloud APIs` section to populate the parameters